Bounty556/CToolhu/README.md

 ## Features

 * Auto-clear stuck Content Migrations
 > Works only on the /content_migrations page of a course.
-If any migration imports are stuck (pre-processing), this will force those to fail out.
+If any imports are stuck in pre-processing, this will attempt to fail those out.
 * Splunk Search
 > Begins a new Splunk search based on the current page you're on in Canvas.
 Will work for any page, including API pages.
 If you are currently masquerading as a user, the search will be configured to look for only interactions from that specific user.
 By default, the search will include all forms of interactions except for: Pings, Page View Loads, and Unread Count calls.
 * Copy/Paste